 - carry your travel documents at all times or secure them in a safe, waterproof location

-- contact your tour operator to check whether tourist services at your planned destination have been affected.
+- contact your travel provider to check whether tourist services at your planned destination have been affected.

-If there is a hurricane or one is approaching:
+If there's a hurricane or one is approaching: